davidcarlisle/texlive-source/README.md

         authorsfile = .git/usermap
 ````

-- copy the file `usermap` included in this branch into the `.git`
-  directory
+- create a `usermap` or ask us for the one we use, put it into .git
 - create the directory `.git/svn/refs/remotes/git-svn/`, including all parents
 - copy the `index` file included in this branch into the above directory
 - copy the file `git-svn` into `.git/refs/remotes/`